Protecting Their Future: Conservation Stories of the National Aviary

 Give TodayThe Guam Kingfishers’ Second Chance

-In 2024, the National Aviary has made international headlines with our participation in the Sihek Recovery Program.
+In 2024, the National Aviary made international headlines with our participation in the Sihek Recovery Program.
 We worked diligently within the project to release nine Guam Kingfishers (an Extinct in the Wild Species known locally as sihek) onto the predator-free and fully protected island of Palmyra Atoll, making them the first wild population in four decades!
 Three of the nine sihek now thriving in the wild were hatched and hand-reared at the Aviary.

 We Need You